cloudyr/bigQueryR/README.md

 ## Introduction

-This is a package for interating with [BigQuery](https://cloud.google.com/bigquery/) from within R.
+This is a package for interacting with [BigQuery](https://cloud.google.com/bigquery/) from within R.

 See the [bigQueryR website](http://code.markedmondson.me/bigQueryR) for examples, details and tutorials.